rssaketh/MOST/README.md

-Implementation of MOST (ICCV 2023 Oral)
+# Official Implementation of MOST (ICCV 2023 Oral)

 #Installation instructions
 Create a new conda environment